Are you looking for ways to get around Turkey? Then you are in the right place. This guide shows you how easy it is to use buses in Turkey.

 Long Distance Bus Travel In Turkey

-And that brings us to the long-distance bus options we talked about earlier.
-These are very high quality, comfortable, and fitted with seatbelts that everyone must wear, so don’t hesitate to use them if you want to get around.
-There is also space underneath the bus for plentiful luggage; usually, at least one suitcase per person on the bus.
+That brings us to the long-distance bus options we talked about earlier.
+These are very high-quality, comfortable, and fitted with seatbelts that everyone must wear, so don’t hesitate to use them if you want to get around.
+There is also space underneath the bus for plentiful luggage; usually, there is at least one suitcase per person on the bus.

 The only downside is that many people don’t understand the distances between towns and cities in Turkey.
-Sometimes they can be huge!
-For instance, you’re looking at about 7-8 hours from Istanbul to Izmir.
-From Izmir to Diyarbakir, it’s somewhere between 22-24 hours!
+Sometimes, they can be huge!
+For instance, it takes about 7-8 hours to travel from Istanbul to Izmir.
+From Izmir to Diyarbakir, it takes somewhere between 22-24 hours!

 The most famous long-distance bus companies in Türkiye are: